QUT Ethics Approval Number 1500000402

 To the extent permitted by law, all contestants release from, and indemnify the HLW against, all liability, cost, loss or expense arising out of acceptance of any prize or participation in the competition including (but not limited to) loss of income, personal injury and damage to property and whether direct or consequential, foreseeable, due to some negligent act or omission or otherwise.

 Personal contact details collected in this form is for the purposes of processing your entry and used.
-You may still enter the prize draw even if you do not answer all of the questions or chose to withdraw from the survey early.

 There are no foreseen risks associated with your participation in this study.
 However, if you experience any level of discomfort as a result of completing the survey, you can contact Lifeline on 13 11 14.

 All comments and responses are anonymous and will be treated confidentially unless required by law.
 The names of individual persons are not required in any of the responses.
 Any data collected as part of this project will be stored securely as per QUT’s Management of research data policy.
 Please note that non-identifiable data collected in this project may be used as comparative data in future projects or stored on an open access database for secondary analysis.
 Data collected in this survey will be used to inform the social component of the Healthy Land and Water Report Card 2018 and also for comparison for future report cards.
 The project is jointly funded by QUT and Healthy Land and Water.
 Healthy Land and Water will have access to the data obtained during the project.

 Commencing the online survey is accepted as an indication of your consent to participate in this project.